HugoGuillen/giggle-singularity/README.md

 # giggle-singularity
-Tools for running GIGGLE on Singularity.
+Tools for running GIGGLE (https://www.nature.com/articles/nmeth.4556) on a Singularity container.

 A common issue with HPC facilities is the restriction to install new software without admin permissions.
 [Singularity](https://github.com/hpcng/singularity) is an open source solution that allows *untrusted users to run untrusted containers in a trusted way*.
-This project builds over [GIGGLE](https://github.com/ryanlayer/giggle) and [giggle-docker](https://github.com/kubor/giggle-docker).
+This project is built on top of the projects [GIGGLE](https://github.com/ryanlayer/giggle) and [giggle-docker](https://github.com/kubor/giggle-docker).

-`giggle-singularity` wraps `giggle index` and `giggle search` to facilitate the binding to directories outside Singularity's filesystem scope.
+The only prerequisite is to have `singularity` on the `$PATH`. `giggle-singularity` wraps `giggle index` and `giggle search` to facilitate the binding to directories outside Singularity's filesystem scope.
-By setting up a configuration file, this bindings will happen automatically (when applicable):
+By setting up a configuration file, when applicable, this bindings will happen automatically:
 - `/mnt/D` points to the folder containing the bgzipped bed files.
 - `/mnt/I` points to the parent directory of the index.
 - `/mnt/Q` points to the parent directory of the query file.

+**A tutorial with sample data is located [here](tutorial.md).**

 ## Tools

 There are 5 options in `giggle.sh`: `check`, `pull`, `shell`, `index`, and `search`.
 You can see the help of each one with the option `-h`.

 ### check